leodeslf/leaf/summs/frontend/eloquent_javascript.md

 * `Node.COMMENT_NODE` = 8.
 * `Node.DOCUMENT_NODE` = 9.

-There are 12 codes \(2, 4, 5, 6 and 12 are deprecated\).
+There are 12 codes (2, 4, 5, 6 and 12 are deprecated).

 ### Moving through the tree

-Every node has a `parentNode` and only element nodes has `childNode`.
-Also `firstChild` and `lastChild`, similarly, `previousSiblind` and `nextSilbling` \(when there isn't a previous or a next, it returns `null`\).
+Every node has a `parentNode` and only element nodes have `childNode`.
+Also `firstChild` and `lastChild`, similarly, `previousSiblind` and `nextSilbling` (when there isn't a previous or a next, it returns `null`).

-There is also the `children` property, but contains only element nodes \(`nodetype` = 1\), not as `childNodes` which contains all of them.
+There is also the `children` property, but contains only element nodes (`nodetype` = 1), not as `childNodes` which contains all of them.

 ### Changing the document

 A node can exist only in one place.
-That means if we take an element from a certain part of the DOM tree and we insert it into a different part, it will first be removed from the dom, and then insert it in its new place.
+That means if we take an element from a certain part of the DOM tree and we insert it into a different part, it will first be removed from the dom, and then inserted in its new place.

 The `replaceChildren` method takes the new node, and the one to be replaced as arguments.